-3.2a Develop and implement land-use plans and design practices which complement the character of our communities, are considerate of our heritage, support sustainable design practices and respond to changing needs.
-Cootamundra- Gundagai Regional Council Maintain housing affordability Community members satisfied with the type and range of housing options available locally Low incidents of traffic and pedestrian 3.2b Ensure a variety of housing options are made available.
-Cootamundra- Gundagai Regional Council accidents Community members satisfied with parking options Community is satisfied with public transport choices and service delivery 3.2c Deliver and maintain infrastructure to meet the current and future needs of our community.
-Cootamundra- Gundagai Regional Council State and Federal government 3.2d Develop and implement strategies to deliver safe and accessible local roads, bridges, footpaths and parking.
+3.2a Develop and implement land-use plans and design practices which complement the character of our communities, are considerate of Cootamundra- Gundagai Regional Council afford: • Comm satisfie unity members ed with the type our heritage, support sustainable design practices and respond to changing needs.
+Ensure a variety of housing options are made available. option • Low in nge of housing s available locally cidents of traffic edestrian 3.2b Cootamundra- Gundagai Regional Council accide Comm satisfie nts unity members ed with parking 3.2c Deliver and maintain infrastructure to meet the current and future needs of our community.
+Cootamundra- Gundagai Regional Council State and Federal government • Comm with p choice options Community is satisfied with public transport choices and service delivery 3.2d Develop and implement strategies to deliver safe and accessible local roads, bridges, footpaths and parking.
 Cootamundra- Gundagai Regional Council